target/pod-reaper/README.md

 Controls which kubernetes namespace the pod-reaper is in scope for the pod-reaper.
 Note that the pod-reaper uses an `InClusterConfig` which makes use of the service account that kubernetes gives to its pods.
 Only pods (and namespaces) accessible to this service account will be visible to the pod-reaper.

-#### `POLL_INTERVAL`
+#### `SCHEDULE`
-Default value: "1m"
+Default value: "@every 1m"

 Controls how frequently pod-reaper queries kubernetes for pods.
-The format follows the go-lang `time.duration` format (example: "1h15m30s").
-Pod-Reaper will sleep for this duration between polling for pods.
+The format follows the upstream cron library https://godoc.org/github.com/robfig/cron.
+For most use cases, the interval format `@every 1h2m3s` is sufficient.
+But more complex use cases can make use of the `* * * * * *` notation.

 #### `RUN_DURATION`
 Default value: "0s" (which corresponds to running indefinitely)